How to Transcribe Videos for Accessibility and ADA Compliance

 Apr 23, 202614 min read

-Making video content accessible isn't just good practice—it's a legal requirement under the ADA.
+Making video content accessible isn't just good practice.
+It's a legal requirement under the ADA.
 Here's how to create compliant transcripts and captions that serve all users, including those who are deaf or hard of hearing.

 What Does ADA Compliance for Videos Actually Require?